sts10/sts10.github.io/_posts/2024-07-06-double-sorting.markdown

 }
 ```

-This more concise solution seems to work just as well as the second solution, so I'll take it.
-[Here it is in the project, Tidy](https://github.com/sts10/tidy/blob/95cc57c576f72372344f62ef2b9289e284422eeb/src/list_manipulations.rs#L35-L43).
+This more concise solution seems to work just as well as the second solution, so let's use it!
+[Here it is in the project, Tidy](https://github.com/sts10/tidy/blob/main/src/list_manipulations.rs#L35-L52).

 But I did want to paste that second, longer solution somewhere I could find it later if I needed to get down into the nitty gritty of writing a helper function that returns an Ordering enum again.

+## Epilogue

+I did end up submitting [a PR to the relevant Passbolt repository, proposing my Orchard Street Diceware list, nicely sorted](https://github.com/passbolt/passbolt_styleguide/pull/39), but they want me to sign a Contributor License Agreement (CLA), and I'm still mulling over whether to sign it.